There are three options for acquiring a band instrument. If you aren't sure which instrument to choose, read this article.

 Do NOT purchase cheap wind instruments on Amazon (ex.
 Mendini, Glory, Cecilio, Lazarro) These instruments are made of cheap materials and may work fine to start with, but are hard/impossible to repair.
 If you are considering purchasing an instrument on Amazon, please email me first to check to make sure the instrument is a quality instrument.
 If using a family member's instrument, please make sure the instrument is in good working order.

-Books can be found at music stores in the area or online (like on Amazon).
-Make sure to purchase the Essential Elements 2000 or Essential Elements for Band, Book 1, for your specific instrument.
-(FYI: Clarinet is listed as Bb Clarinet on the method book.)
+Habits of a Successful Beginner Band Musician books can be found at music stores in the area or online (like on Amazon).
+Make sure to purchase the book for your specific instrument.